 - Be accessible to the development team to answer questions.

-The Scrum Master is often referred to as the glue holding the team together.
+The Scrum Master, who usually holds the scrum master certification, is often the glue holding the team together.
 They assist both the Product Owner and Development Team in delivering value.
 Being a Scrum Master means supporting the rest of the team in whatever they need, which requires flexibility.

 Some of the key responsibilities associated with being a Scrum Master include:

 - Facilitate meetings whether they are daily scrum meetings or for lead sprint planning.